pug-php/pug/README.md

 # Jade - template compiler for PHP5.3

-*Jade* is a high performance template compiler heavily influenced by [Haml](http://haml-lang.com) and implemented for PHP 5.3.
+Jade is a high performance template compiler heavily influenced by [Haml](http://haml-lang.com).
+Implemented for PHP 5.3, it supports inline PHP scripting.

 ## Features